jayakrishnan-jayu/code-to-md-converter/README.md

     6 # The user input.
     ```
     * The converted md file won't have this input.
 It has to be manually entered.

+* The converted md file can be converted into pdf using this https://dillinger.io/ website for assignment submission.

+* This script is created for students for reducing their time that takes them to screenshot their code and output and convert that to pdf for assignment submission.